© exc

 The Centre for Research Communication uses formats specific to a particular theme to disseminate the Cluster of Excellence’s research from the humanities and social sciences to a large number of target groups in society.
 It promotes dialogue with representatives from the media, politics, educational institutions, culture, churches, and religious communities, as well as with the general public.
 The Centre is the first point of contact for all those interested in the Cluster of Excellence.

 The Centre for Research Communication’s concept for the humanities and the social sciences quickly became a model across Germany.
-The Centre disseminates its knowledge about the requirements and methods of communicating research in the humanities and social sciences in public formats, and regularly advises other institutions in the humanities.
+The Centre regularly disseminates its knowledge about the requirements of communicating research in the humanities and social sciences in lectures, essays, interviews and on podiums, and advises other institutions in the humanities.

 Media Relations and Social Media

 The centrepiece of the Cluster of Excellence’s knowledge transfer is its national and international media relations, for which the Centre for Research Communication identifies research findings’ social relevance, disseminates them in multimedia formats and thereby achieves a wide reach.
 The expertise of the researchers from more than 20 subjects is thus integrated into current debates.
 In print and online media as well as in radio and television, the public is regularly informed about the Cluster of Excellence’s research results.
-The media relations, which are supplemented by social media and coordinated with the University Press Office’s university-wide communication, have met with great public interest for years.
-Through such media relations, topics could often be promoted which had previously met with little public attention.
+The media relations, which are supplemented by social media and coordinated with the University Press Office’s university-wide communication, have met with a great deal of interest over the years.
+This means that issues can often be raised that had previously attracted little public attention.

 Invitations to lectures and to panels in foundations, political committees, schools, museums, educational institutions, religious associations and schools of journalism follow in what often becomes a snowball effect.
 Research communication thereby gives rise to further forms of transfer such as political consulting and the transfer of research results to various areas of society.
 Added to this are the website www.religion-und-politik.de/en, which is kept up-to-date and has multimedia on offer, and a newsletter with more than 2,400 subscribers from academies, foundations, museums, schools of journalism, as well as political and religious institutions.